 It is not expensive to vastly increase your online security whether for yourself, your family, or your organization.
 It is basically a matter of policy.

 And even if you have nothing to hide and no need to worry about security, try talking to some folks that have had their identity stolen.
 Learn what is like to spend years rebuilding a life that has been compromised, flagged, and blocked from getting credit, loans, or even a flight abroad.

 What is involved in creating a policy to stay safe online and implementing it?

-After spending a few minutes to read through this list, it can take anywhere from a full day for an individual or weeks for an organization to break bad habits and implement a policy that focuses on security and privacy.
+After spending a few minutes reading through this list, it can take anywhere from a full day for an individual or weeks for an organization to break bad habits and implement a policy that focuses on security and privacy.
 I think everyone that uses the internet should do this, as well as increasing your online security and privacy, it will also save you time.
-By implementing a policy like this it will save you time, you will have more time so I am essentially saving you life.
-Now read my tips and then you can start to think about how to add it to you life, improve your online security and save yourself time.
+By implementing a policy like this it will save you time, you will have more time so I am essentially saving your life.
+Now read my tips and then you can start to think about how to add it to your life, improve your online security, and save yourself time.